 So, with some trepidation, the RockmusicRaider crew stood in waiting for this new offering from the metal hotheads of Stortregn.
 Will Emptiness Fills The Void surprise or will it just fade down through the proverbial cracks?

 Well, first of all, you can turn off the alarm bells.
 Emptiness Fills The Void will definitely be worth your reckoning.
 Although, you will not find anything breathtakingly new in style or structure.
-In other words, the band kind of takes off, where they left their instruments rest in Singularity.
+In other words, the band kind of takes off, where they left their instruments to rest on Singularity.

 Yet, what WILL take your breath away is the exquisite intensity of the riffs and the super-fast solos, and the outstanding technicality of their offering.
 And this starts with the first track Through the Dark Gates.
 Holy.
 Fucking.
 Cow.
 What a track!
 Stortregn for sure waste no time on loads of intro-ish shenanigans.
 A trifle acoustic hors-d’oeuvre and off they go into the metal nirvana main course.
 So, to answer the question above: No, you’ll not get the solo fest like at the beginning of Singularity.
 But they’ll knock you off your chair straight instead of with a friggin’ metal attack.
 Just juicy.

 Their thrashy brand of Blackened Death Metal just continues to converge on metal ground zero at lightning speed with Circular Infinity and The Forge.
 With a whirlwind of outstanding guitar prowess that is hard to find these days.
 In a way, Stortregn‘s style finds some similarity with Arch Enemy.
 Only the latter lately produced a load of weakened steel, instead of a much more potent brew they would surely be capable of.